 5G has the potential to accelerate this approach.
 The exposure of network analytics to the application layer via specific APIs combined with network slicing opens up the possibility of efficiently delivering quality of service on a packet by packet basis, allowing the service to be precisely tuned for particular applications.
 This also creates the possibility to create trial groups of users, who receive benefits to test different models.

-As 5G networks are rolled out and automation of network performance comes to the fore, the players who are optimising for the right output, that is user happiness, can negotiate more efficient trade-offs in network capacity and performance and are likely to end up the winners.
+As 5G networks are rolled out and automation of network performance comes to the fore, the players who are optimizing for the right output, that is user happiness, can negotiate more efficient trade-offs in network capacity and performance and are likely to end up the winners.

 The promise of new levels of insight

 Applying these concepts to telecom equipment and services holds the promise of network operators developing new levels of insight into their user’s experience.
-Beyond that, having this measure would allow optimisation efforts to look past measures such as bit errors and dropped packets to focus on the real objective: user happiness.
+Beyond that, having this measure would allow optimization efforts to look past measures such as bit errors and dropped packets to focus on the real objective: user happiness.
 Along the way, it would also give operators a new position in discussion with over-the-top players by generating unique insight into how user experience differs across different providers’ applications.

 As I made clear at the start, this idea is experimental, but it follows a pattern seen across the use of deep-learning in other sectors where end-to-end learning is being explored for applications in language understanding and autonomous driving.
 End-to-end learning has pros and cons but, for telecoms operators, could allow real-time insight into their user’s happiness in a way which has never been achieved before.
 This would be new ground indeed – but it’s just one example of the many areas we’re developing AI and applying it to real-world challenges.
 Along with our experts in high-performance wireless systems, we can apply a unique combination of skills and expertise.